diondokter/nrf-modem/README.md

 There are a couple of things you must do to be able to use the library.

+First of which, make sure to have the `llvm-tools` installed.
+This can be done using `rustup component add llvm-tools-preview`.

 ### Nonsecure

 Nordic has made it so that the modem can only be used when in the nonsecure context.